ryanatkn/gro/README.md

 </details>

-Gro tries to match your CLI input against filesystem conventions:
+Gro matches your CLI input against its filesystem conventions.
+It tries to do the right thing, where right is helpful but not surprising, with some magic but not too much:

 ```bash
 gro # print all available tasks with the pattern `*.task.ts`